 19. Learn how to say no.

 As moms, we already have a lot on our plate, and you don’t need to accept an invitation if you don’t want to.
-Learning how to say no is important to your sanity.
+Learning how to say no is important to your sanity and avoiding mom burnout.
 Make time for the key things, but you can say no to the rest.

 20. Don’t forget about your partner.

 Making the time to reconnect with your partner can be hard to do when we’re in the thick of parenting.
 We often feel like ships passing in the night.
 Be sure to plan some date nights when you can to reconnect, and read these 125 date-night questions to ask your partner.